awkward-py/awkwardpy-main/README.md

 # official website of awkwardpy

-# My Portfolio Website

 Welcome to my portfolio website repository!
 This project was developed using Next.js 14, a powerful and flexible framework for building React applications.
 Here, I showcase my skills, projects, and experiences to provide an overview of my journey as a developer.

 ## Features

-- **Responsive Design**: The website is optimized for various screen sizes, ensuring a seamless experience across devices.
 - **Dynamic Routing**: Utilizing Next.js's routing capabilities, each section of the website has its own URL, making it easy to navigate and share.
 - **Project Showcase**: A dedicated section to highlight my projects, including descriptions, screenshots, and links to live demos or repositories.
 - **Skills and Technologies**: Displaying a list of skills and technologies I'm proficient in, demonstrating my expertise to potential collaborators or employers.
-- **Contact Form**: A contact form allowing visitors to reach out to me directly with inquiries or opportunities.
+- **Source code**: A source code for developers to reach out to me directly with github or opportunities.

 ## Technologies Used